Two Weeks on the Nile's Confluence: Khartoum Unveiled

 Where to Stay Tonight

-Central location provides easy access to major attractions and restaurants while offering proximity to the river for evening walks
+Central location provides easy access to main sites, restaurants, and the Nile for your first days.

 2